 Beyond the fact that these two reactions stem from emotional responses, their shared similarities may go all the way back to a period of braces and really bad acne.

 Studies published in the Journal of Abnormal Psychology have shown that adolescents may develop a sensitivity to anxiety following stressful events.

 Stress is able to do such a number on your body that it can essentially rewire brain chemistry, increasing the chances of developing anxiety, according to a study published in Chronic Stress.

-Putting your body through stress can worsen anxiety disorder among adults by disrupting operations in the amygdala — the part of the brain responsible for the fight or flight response.
+Putting your body through stress can worsen anxiety disorders among adults by disrupting operations in the amygdala — the part of the brain responsible for the fight or flight response.

 This also stretches to parts like the hippocampus and the brain cortex.